 GK Per and Cen X-3 are stellar cores that have been imaged by Chandra.
 Both objects exhibit variations in X-ray brightness that appear to display some regularity.
-This activity uses ds9 - an image analysis software package - to analyze GK Per and Cen X-3 - in order to determine if they are white dwarfs and/or neutron stars.
+This activity is a pencil and paper version that uses screenshots from ds9 - an image analysis software package - to analyze GK Per and Cen X-3 - in order to determine if they are white dwarfs and/or neutron stars.
 The physics equations and numbers necessary for the calculations are provided.
-It is necessary to download the ds9 toolbox in order to remotely access the dedicated Linux servers which process the analysis commands.